 Single- and semi-detached units constitute most of the housing in the four Townships, ranging from 84% of all residential units in Woolwich to 94% in North Dumfries (see below).
 While single- and semi-detached units may be suitable for early retirees, many older residents will likely require different types of living arrangements due to changing life-style choices, declining health, or the need to access equity in their current homes to help finance their retirement years.

-&lt;sup>5 Growth Plan Target-Based Versus Market-Demand Land Needs Assessments - A Review of the Competing Land Needs Assessments Presented at the 2012 Region of Waterloo Official Plan Ontario Municipal Board Phase 1 Hearing (2020) by V. Martin and K. Eby
+Needs Assessments Presented at the 2012 Region of Waterloo Official Plan Ontario Municipal Board Phase 1 Hearing (2020) by V. Martin and K. Eby